dbcrossbar Guide

 Added

-now supports "struct" types, which have a fixed set of named fields.
+dbcrossbarnow supports "struct" types, which have a fixed set of named fields.
 These will be automatically translated to BigQuery STRUCT types or to JSON columns, depending on the destination database.- We now support a CLI-editable config file using commands like

-. - Parsing-related error messages should now include context.
+dbcrossbar config add temporary s3://example/temp/. - Parsing-related error messages should now include context.

 - bigquery: Users can now specify billing labels for jobs.

-will display the licences for all dependencies.- Unstable features can now be hidden behind the
+dbcrossbar licensewill display the licences for all dependencies.- Unstable features can now be hidden behind the

-flag, including two new drivers:- UNSTABLE: We now support specifying schemas using a subset of TypeScript.
+--enable-unstableflag, including two new drivers:- UNSTABLE: We now support specifying schemas using a subset of TypeScript.

 - UNSTABLE: We now support reading data from Shopify's REST API.
 This is a testbed for new struct and JSON-related features.